Skip To Content

 Generate and use a DTM from the imagery

-If the accuracy of the existing terrain model is not sufficient or if the terrain has changed significantly, then you can use ortho mapping tools to generate a terrain model.
+If the accuracy of the existing terrain model is not sufficient or if the terrain has changed significantly, you can use ortho mapping tools to generate a terrain model.
 The advantage of generating and using a terrain model from the imagery after block adjustment is that the accuracy of the resulting ortho imagery will not be related to inaccuracies in the original terrain model.

 In this case, refer to Extract DEMs from the imagery, where you can use the custom menu to first extract a DEM (choose type=DTM) and then apply it to the image collection.

-Presuming good results after defining the image collection DTM, you are ready to use the existing mosaic dataset directly or generate persisted output products.
+If you are satisfied with the results after defining the image collection DTM, you are ready to use the existing mosaic dataset directly or generate persisted output products.